On an Erd\H{o}s-Szekeres Game: Strategy when b=5

-These seven states are illustrated in Figure \ref{F:seven} and we refer to them as the set $\widehat{S}$.
+We refer to these seven states as the set $\widehat{S}$.
 A tedious computer-assisted analysis shows that if the current board is in one of the states from $\widehat{S}$ at the start of player 2's turn, then no matter where player 2 moves, player 1 has a response that returns to a state in $\widehat{S}$.

 Further, it is possible to navigate from any of these states to having one of the following three states to prepare for an endgame: